yeyuanch/full_rank/README.md

 Input: folding parameter s, list parameter L, word length n, message length k.

 Note that the number of column and rows of the matrix can't succeed 5000.
+Be careful with other boundary limit since the arrays have fixed dimensions.

 For now, the underlying field is $$\mathbb{F}_{998244353}$$ where 998244353 is a popular prime in programming contest.
 The generator of the multiplicative group $$\gamma$$ is just $$3$$, which is a primitive root modulo 998244353.
 You can change it in the code easily.